piepieonline/HM3-Seafood-Massacre/content/chunk6/notes.md

   * Tweak the watch and killzones
   * No longer looking at HM when aiming?
   * Confirmed, if Sniper has shooting memory then his gun will no longer work on NPCs
+  * AIModifieractor, no lure
 * Panic needs to be if they get to a guard, not just out of zone? (...or like PZ?
 Spreads to anyone they contact?
 But contacts aren't valid targets - just can't leave with them alive.
 Force loss of SA and cleanup)
  * PZ also for Red's body
 * Lock the gate to the back of the restaurant?
+* Targets should evac?